suprnation/cats-actors/README.md

 > **Note:** The `context.watch(child, ActorTerminated(child))` instruction tells the system to send the `ActorTerminated(actorRef)` message when the actor is terminated.

+#### Explanation of NoSendActorRef

+`NoSendActorRef[IO]` is an alias for `ReplyingActorRef[IO, Nothing, Any]`, representing an actor address to which we cannot send any messages (`Nothing` indicates no accepted message type), but can be used to reply with any type (`Any`), implying flexibility in responses.
+This design ensures that the reference can hold an actor's address while restricting its usage to non-sending operations, maintaining type safety and functional constraints within the actor system.

 ## Scheduling messages

 Let's create an example that demonstrates how to use the `Scheduler` class and its `scheduleOnce` method to schedule a task to run after a specified delay.